-Sean Penn Wants to ‘Save Lives’ With Free COVID-19 Testing
+Sean Penn Wants to ‘save Lives’ With Free COVID-19 Testing

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

 Penn hopes other non-profit organizations and local governments will help run test sites as well.
-In the meantime, he said everyone should be washing their hands so often, their hands should be “crispy.”
+In the meantime, he said everyone should be washing their hands so often, the skin on their hands should change.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.